isabella232/mobile-services.pt-BR/help/android/messaging-main/push-messaging/push-messaging.md

 >[!TIP]
 >
->Se o aplicativo já estiver configurado para usar mensagens por meio do Firebase Cloud Messaging (FCM), algumas das etapas a seguir talvez já tenham sido concluídas.
+>If your app is already set up to use messaging through Firebase Cloud Messaging (FCM), some of the following steps might already be completed.

 1. Verify that the `ADBMobileConfig.json` file contains the required settings for push messaging.